hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

   - **Impact**: Players can now sponsor multiple pieces of legislation in a single term, queuing them up for the end-of-term session as intended.
   - **Status**: Fixed and deployed

+### Negative Favors System (LATEST)
+- **Immediate Application:** Negative favors (Political Debt, Public Gaffe, Media Scrutiny, Compromising Position, Political Hot Potato) are now applied immediately when drawn from Networking and are never kept in hand.
+Players cannot choose to use them; the effect is automatic.
+- **Backend:** `resolve_network()` in `engine/resolvers.py` applies negative favor effects instantly.
+- **Frontend:** Favor menu only shows positive favors; negative favors are never shown to the player.

 ### Major Gameplay Mechanics Overhaul (Previous)
 - **Incumbent/Outsider Public Mood Logic**: Completely redesigned public mood effects to create strategic tension
   - **Incumbents** (office-holders) **benefit** from **positive** public mood changes